Meal ingredient delivery service Blue Apron is the next big consumer IPO

 Unsurprisingly, Blue Apron looks to target a younger audience.
 Users between the ages of 25 and 44 years old make up more than half of the company’s business, which might not seem too surprising for observers of the meal kit market (and, in general, on-demand food industry).
 The company says it’s delivered 159 millions nationwide.

 The IPO also looks like another big win for Bessemer Venture Partners, which owns nearly 24% of the company.
 First Round capital also owns around 10% of the company.
 Blue Apron has raised nearly $200 million in financing, with its most recent cash influx coming in 2015.
+That round was led by Fidelity, which owns 6.2% of Blue Apron.

 As time goes on, we’ll get a better sense of how much money Blue Apron will be raising — and also how valuable the company thinks it is as it gets closer to pricing its IPO.
 Now that it’s filed, we should expect Blue Apron to make its debut in the coming months, which will give us a sniff test on the whole meal kit market (and potentially on-demand meals as a whole).